-In 2008, research suggested that food diaries can nearly double weight-loss results.
+In 2008, research suggested food diaries can nearly double weight-loss results.
 The mere step of writing what you consume, can encourage you to eat fewer calories.
 For a body desperate to slim down, this sounds too good to be true.
 For a body attached to a perfectionist’s mindset, apprehension is warranted.
 My food diary took me on a downward spiral; months spent in hunger and despair.

 Calorie-counting, substitution and measuring